InputBlackBoxOutput/InputBlackBoxOutput/README.md

 #  Hello !

 <samp>
 My name is Rutuparn Pawar.
-I am currently a graduate student studying Electrical and Computer Engineering at the University of Texas at Austin.
 In my leisure time, I  collaborate with engineers from open-source communities & students from universities to research, build and deploy solutions for complex engineering problems.
 </samp>
 <br><br>